Understanding PTSD and Addiction

 Post-stress traumatic disorder (PTSD) is a type of mental health condition not to be ignored because it can affect not only the lives of those who suffer it, but also those around them.
 If not addressed immediately and properly, PTSD can lead to addiction and dual diagnosis.
 This mental health condition is not simply a bad memory unforgotten.
 Rather, it is something that stemmed or triggered from the patient’s past which may have left them terrified or traumatized for most of their lives.

 PTSD is often triggered when a person feels he or she is in a compromised situation.
 When this happens, the brain releases chemicals that result to increased blood pressure, heart rate, body temperature, and even labored breathing.
 Usually, these bodily responses are normal when a person is in danger.
 What is not normal is when these stress responses linger after the dangerous situation has already subsided.
 This is when PTSD occurs.
 With the recurrent episodes of symptoms a person may seek relief from illegal drugs and alcohol, eventually leading to mental health problems, addiction and dual diagnosis.

 Those who go through PTSD may experience a hard time adjusting and coping from the experience, especially if the person also has an addiction to illegal substance.
 In fact, this mental health condition (PTSD and addiction) doesn’t just simply go away and may last for month or even years after that particular traumatic incident.
 If left untreated, this may lead to more serious problems like mental health deterioration, dual diagnosis and addiction.
-According to an article by Psychology Today, around 8 million American adults suffer from PTSD, regardless of age.
+Around 8 million American adults suffer from PTSD, regardless of age.

 Women are also prone to having the mental health condition than men.
 This may be explained by the fact that more women are victims of assaults, abuse, or violence, according to a report by Mayo Clinic.
 Still, men are just as likely to develop PTSD depending on the trauma they have suffered in the past.